TheNexusAvenger/Nexus-Embedded-Editor/README.md

 ## Supported Project Structures
-Currently, only [Rojo](https://github.com/rojo-rbx/rojo) is supported since it is project manager endorsed by Roblox employees.
+Currently, only [Rojo](https://github.com/rojo-rbx/rojo) is supported since it is the project manager endorsed by Roblox employees.
 Pull requests and issues about adding other project structures are accepted if there is a justification of why that tool is used.